How and Why to Monitor Logs: All You Need to Know

 Manage and Monitor Your Logs

 You’re probably secured enough behind that corporate intranet.
 Whatever the case may be, the logs are crucial elements to be aware of, and it’s up to you to manage them.

 So, to wrap up my initial argument, determining what each log does is way beyond the scope of this article.
 But understanding that you need to manage and monitor logs is not.

-Log Management, Step by Step
+Log Monitoring, Step by Step

 First of all, we have to check out your logs.
 List them all if possible.

 At this point, you might be tempted to know how you can keep track of all of them.
 And you’re more than welcome to go ahead and try.

 Keeping an eye on logs is an essential part of the sysadmin strategy.
 Being able to know what to look for might be crucial at a critical moment, like a troubleshooting situation, or when it comes to QA those sweet new features of your app.
-However, the scope of what you might need them for may not end there.

 Without getting too technical, we’d be talking about parsing thousands of entries, looking for one or two lines and cross-matching those to form a timeline of events.
 That is, if you can make sense of them.
 They’re probably plain text but have different formats.
 Tedious.

 Some of them might be in Windows, and others might be in Linux-based servers.
 Some may even include geolocation coordinates to track global services.
 Did I mention that you have to visualize and organize that in a pretty dashboard?
 Good luck with that meeting.

 Let’s take a look at how toolkits can help you with all this.